EldonGabriel/eldongabriel.github.io/_experience/identity-security.md

 ## Portfolio Documentation

-This section presents identity security work, including access control enforcement, credential protection, and privilege management within Windows environments.
+This section presents the identity security work, including access control enforcement, credential protection, and privilege management within Windows environments.

-Selected materials demonstrate core IAM capabilities, while additional configuration data and supporting documentation are maintained in a private archive.
+The selected materials demonstrate core IAM capabilities, whereas additional configuration data and supporting documentation are maintained in a private archive.

 Full documentation is available upon request for professional or technical review.